leyi-z/clothes-shopping-rehab/READEME.md

 #### Test Users

 I created two users for testing purpose, each with one of the two roles.
 You can use the following login info to login as each user and test the endpoints.
-I also included JWT tokens for each user that I recently generated (on 03/22).
+I also included JWT for each user that I recently generated (on 03/22).

 ##### Test User: Recorder
 - username: `recorder@gmail.com`